 This course is designed to meet the Mathematics General Education Outcome.
 Students will be able to analyze situations symbolically and quantitatively in order to make decisions and solve problems.
 All of the above Course Objectives will be used to satisfy the Mathematics General Education Outcome.

 Grading Scale and Policies:

 Point Values:

+Exams 200 points

-Exams Final exam Quizzes 200 points 100 points 100 points Total 400 points
+Final exam 100 points

+Quizzes 100 points

+Total 400 points

 Grading Scale%: